kartonfarkas/api_docs/source/suite/emails/email_update_source.rst

      - int
      - ID of the email campaign
      -
-   * - filterId, contactlistId
+   * - filterId
      - int
-     - Recipient source for the email campaign.
-At least the filterId (segment ID) or the contactlistId have to be specified and must not be 0.
+     - Recipient source for the email campaign
+     - At least the filterId (segment ID) or the contactlistId has to be specified and must not be 0.
 If both are sent, only one must be different from 0.
+   * - contactlistId
-     -
+     - int
+     - Recipient source for the email campaign
+     - At least the filterId (segment ID) or the contactlistId has to be specified and must not be 0.
+If both are sent, only one must be different from 0.

 JSON Payload Example
 --------------------